enzo-desimone/check_app_version/README.md

 # Check App Version (Flutter)

-A plugin that allows you to check the version of the app installed with a hypothetical version of the app published on the PlayStore / AppStore.
+A plugin that allows you to check the **version** of the app installed with a hypothetical version of the app published on the PlayStore / AppStore.

 ## About

 The plugin compares two version codes:
-- The code for the app *installed* on the device.
+- The code for the app **installed** on the device.
-- Code for a new version of the app compiled using *JSON*.
+- Code for a new version of the app compiled using **JSON**.

 In fact the package acquires the necessary information for the comparison between the two versions, through a JSON file compiled by the user himself.

-Example of a *JSON* file at this [link](https://flutter.dev/developing-packages/).
+Example of a JSON file at this **[link]**(https://flutter.dev/developing-packages/).

 | Key           |       Value |
 | ------------- | ------------- |